OWASP/wstg/template/999-Foo_Testing/2-Template_Explanation.md

 ## Article Sections

-The remainder of this document explains each section in the [article example](999.1_Testing_for_a_Cat_in_a_Box_WSTG-FOO-001.md).
+The remainder of this document explains each section in the [article example](999-Foo_Testing/1-Testing_for_a_Cat_in_a_Box.md).

 ## Title

 The first line of the document is a title at level H1.
 Followed by a markdown table that includes the ID of the testing scenario.
-Ex:
+For example:

 ```md
 |ID          |